lidofinance/dc4bc/HowTo_2.0.0.md

 ./dc4bc_cli get_reinit_dkg_file_hash reinit.json
 f65e4d87dce889df00ecebeed184ee601c23e531
 ```

+#### Running the reinit

-Then Bob must use the ```reinit_dkg``` command in dc4bc_cli to send the message to the append-only log:
+After everyone has generated the reinit.json file and verified the checksum, you must choose **one** participant that will prepare the reinit Operation for everyone.
+She must use the ```reinit_dkg``` command in dc4bc_cli to send the message to the append-only log:
 ```shell
 $ ./dc4bc_cli reinit_dkg reinit.json
 ```
 This command will send the message to the append-only log.
-The Client node process it and then will return an operation that must be handled like in the previous steps (scan GIF, go to an airgapped machine, etc.). **This step is for all participants, not only for Bob.**
+The Client node process it and then will return an operation that must be handled like in the previous steps (scan GIF, go to an airgapped machine, etc.). **This step is for all participants.**

 ```
 $ ./dc4bc_cli get_operations